South Korea · duration itinerary

 - Morning~120 minGyeongbokgung Palacelandmark

-The largest and most beautiful of Seoul's five grand palaces, Gyeongbokgung was the main royal palace of the Joseon Dynasty.
-Explore its vast grounds, admire the traditional architecture, and witness the changing of the Royal Guard ceremony.
+The largest and most beautiful of Seoul's Five Grand Palaces, Gyeongbokgung was the primary royal palace of the Joseon Dynasty.
+Explore its vast grounds, traditional architecture, and the National Folk Museum located within.

-- Rent a Hanbok (traditional Korean clothing) nearby for free palace entry and great photos.
+- Rent a Hanbok (traditional Korean clothing) nearby for free palace entry and great photo opportunities.

 - Check the schedule for the Royal Guard Changing Ceremony.